YOUR SILENCE WILL NOT PROTECT YOU: ON AUDRE LORDE & DAVID WOJNAROWICZ

 Presentations by Anneliis Beadnell, Pamela Sneed, Marvin Taylor, Cleopatra Acquaye-Reynolds and Kirya Traber followed by a conversation moderated by Visual AIDS Programs Director Alex Fialho.

 YOUR SILENCE WILL NOT PROTECT YOU considers the activist voices and rousing language used by Audre Lorde and David Wojnarowicz, both of whom are featured in the exhibition VOICE=SURVIVAL.
 Both Lorde and Wojnarowicz’s creative practices stand as resounding calls to action, inspiring others to confront injustice.
-The evening will begin with recorded excerpts of Lorde’s essay The Transformation of Silence into Language and Action and Wojnarowicz’s writing from Rosa Von Praunheim’s film Silence = Death.
-This will be followed by presentations from activists, archivists, and writers deeply involved with and inspired by their legacies.
+The evening began with recorded excerpts of Lorde’s essay The Transformation of Silence into Language and Action and Wojnarowicz’s writing from Rosa Von Praunheim’s film Silence = Death.
+This was followed by presentations from activists, archivists, and writers deeply involved with and inspired by their legacies.

-Poet Pamela Sneed and Audre Lorde Project organizers Cleopatra Acquaye-Reynolds and Kirya Traber will discuss self-described “warrior poet” Lorde's politics of care and self-determination for queer communities of color, while archivist Marvin Taylor and gallerist Anneliis Beadnell will reflect on the outspoken perspective of Wojnarowicz’s incendiary writing and artwork.
+Poet Pamela Sneed and Audre Lorde Project organizers Cleopatra Acquaye-Reynolds and Kirya Traber discussed self-described “warrior poet” Lorde's politics of care and self-determination for queer communities of color, while archivist Marvin Taylor and gallerist Anneliis Beadnell reflected on the outspoken perspective of Wojnarowicz’s incendiary writing and artwork.

 Anneliis Beadnell is a historian, curator and for the last five years Director of P.P.O.W.
 Gallery, which represents the Estate of David Wojnarowicz.
 At P.P.O.W., she has helped to support continued research surrounding Wojnarowicz's work, including the upcoming Whitney retrospective History Keeps Me Awake at Night, opening summer 2018.